Information for Exploreres and Customers

 What kind of woods do you carry?

 We always stock Reclaimed Heart Pine (longleaf pine), red and white oak, Eastern white pine, and American chestnut.
 We often carry maple, spruce, beech, hemlock, hickory, butternut, sassafras, locust, ash, walnut, cherry, birch, elm, redwood, and other species.
-All of the material we sell is antique and reclaimed.
-We do not carry ‘new’ woods.
-If you are interested in ‘new’ flooring, we carry environmentally responsible cork.
+Most of the material we sell is antique and reclaimed.
+We also mill a few species of conventional wood sourced from domestic forests and retail two brands of cork flooring.

 How do I know what wood is right for me?